SJTU-DMTai/SUNNY-GNN/README.md

 ### Graph Data

-The homogeneous graph datasets we utilize include Citeseer, Cora, Pubmed, Amazon-Photo, Coauthor-CS, and Coauthor-Physics.
+The graph datasets we utilize include Citeseer, Cora, Pubmed, Amazon-Photo, Coauthor-CS, and Coauthor-Physics.
 These datasets are part of the standard dataset collection available in the [dgl](https://docs.dgl.ai/en/1.0.x/api/python/dgl.data.html#node-prediction-datasets) documentation.

 Run our code and it will automatically download these datasets and their training and testing splits from dgl.
-Note that for Amazon-Photo, Coauthor-CS, and Coauthor-Physics, there is no standard split of training and testing set by dgl, we provide our split in as `{dataset_name}_index_pre.bin`.
+Note that for Amazon-Photo, Coauthor-CS, and Coauthor-Physics, there is no standard split of training and testing set by dgl, we provide our split in [SUNNY_GNN_pre_index_split](https://1drv.ms/f/s!AjVU9oyUKy7HhYF8GaM47crMx9WoMw?e=emv6Dc).

 ## Running the Code